Crypto Tax Switzerland: 2024 Guide

 This doesn't mean you won't pay any tax on your crypto.
-Crypto is still subject to Income Tax in some instances, as well as the Wealth Tax.
-We'll break all this down, but first let's look at what makes you a private investor vs a self-employed trader.
+Crypto is still subject to Income Tax in some instances, as well as Wealth Tax.
+We'll break all this down, but first, let's look at what makes you a private investor vs. a self-employed trader.

 Private investor vs. trader

 No Capital Gains Tax can sound too good to be true, but this is the case for many investors in Switzerland.
 These so-called 'safe haven' rules have long applied to securities trading and the same rules apply to crypto.
 Provided you meet the following conditions - you'll pay no Capital Gains Tax on your profits from selling or trading crypto:

 You've held your crypto asset for at least six months.

 You have a trading turnover smaller than 5x your holding at the beginning of the financial year.

 Your net capital gain is smaller than 50% of your total income throughout the financial year.

 You have no debt financing.

 If you do not meet these requirements - your crypto assets may not be tax-exempt from Capital Gains Tax.
 Each individual canton is responsible for deciding whether you'll be viewed as a private investor or a self-employed trader, so you should seek advice from an experienced accountant if you're unsure.

 As long as you're considered a private investor - this means there are only two taxes your crypto could be subject to: